-We’ve seen challenges go much quicker, and for big worldchanging breakthroughs, you might want to take a couple of years.
+We’ve seen smaller projects and competitions go much quicker, and for big worldchanging breakthroughs, you might want to take a couple of years.

 Thanks to our years of experience, we understand what it takes to create and run a crowdsourcing project.
 We’ve created a robust platform that can take you from start to finish.
 From creating your project page, to collecting submissions, evaluating them and announcing your winner(s), it's all done on HeroX!

 HeroX is a commercial spinoff from the XPRIZE Foundation.
-We're the place that anyone, anywhere can create an incentive challenge.
-If you're inspired by the success of the grand XPRIZE challenges, like the Google Lunar XPRIZE, or the Qualcomm Medical Tricorder Prize, HeroX has the platform for you to make your own incentive challenge.
+We're the place that anyone, anywhere can create a crowdsourcing project.
+If you're inspired by the success of the grand XPRIZE challenges, like the Google Lunar XPRIZE, or the Qualcomm Medical Tricorder Prize, HeroX has the platform for you to make your own!

 When you sign up to create an account, check the box that says, "Email me updates from HeroX!”

-Click on the Facebook, Twitter or google+ share icons on the Challenge page to spread the word through social media.
+Click on the Share button at the top of the page to spread the word through social media.
 Other possibilities: talk about it at parties, strike up a conversation at the bus stop, write it on your t-shirt, make cards and hand ‘em out.
 You get the idea.

 This will delete all of your personal information, however, all of your public posts or comments, and all conversations you’ve had with other HeroX members will remain on the site.

-We are committed to Challenges that fuel innovation and that will make a positive difference in people’s lives.
-We will screen out any Challenge that has the potential to do the opposite.
-Email email@example.com with any other Challenge inquiries.
+We are committed to crowdsourcing that fuels innovation and that will make a positive difference in people’s lives.
+We will screen out any projects that have the potential to do the opposite.
+Email email@example.com with any other inquiries.

-We can provide guidance every step of the way, ensuring that your Challenge is clearly defined and is positioned for maximum impact and exposure.
+We can provide guidance every step of the way, ensuring that your crowdsourcing project is clearly defined and is positioned for maximum impact and exposure.